Scratch Programming language -

 Habitat Game 2018

-Year 3 are coding this (Summer 2018) and adding their own habitats and comments.
+Year 3 coded this game (Summer 2018) and adding their own habitats and comments.

 This was the first computer game I ever played.
 I challenged Year 6 to rewrite it using Scratch.